Pain at Work: What Factors Increase the Risk?

-Musculoskeletal conditions are among the most common occupational health problems and can significantly impact the employees’ productivity and quality of life.
+Musculoskeletal disorders are among the most common occupational health problems and can dramatically affect both the productivity and the quality of life of employees.

 - Rotator Cuff Injuries